Updated August 10, 2023

-- Areas where there were disagreements and where follow-up meetings/ discussions are required.
+- Areas where there were disagreements and where follow-up meetings/ discussions are necessary.

 - Action items

-In the meeting that we discussed above, most of the time the action items will be sent like this.
+In the meeting we discussed above, the action items will be sent like this most of the time.

-- To create sales strategy for “C” Customers
+- To create a sales strategy for “C” Customers.

-- Check on feasibility of selling product x
+- Check on the feasibility of selling product x

 - Improve sales in Kanpur by 10 %

-- Have follow-up meeting to discuss about the new completion in south.
+- Have a follow-up meeting to discuss the new completion in the south.

-The above Actions are not very effective as it does not have the following
+The above actions are ineffective as it does not have the following.

 - Name of the person who is responsible for the action